dgrundel/envelope/README.md

 npm run dev
 ```

-To start the app, execute the following command:
+To start the app, execute the following command in a separate terminal:
 ```sh
 npm start
 ```